Swadeshabhimani Ramakrishna Pillai: Swadeshabhimani Smaraka Samithi

 Swadesha abhimani Smaraka Samidhi is the trust formed in the memory of Ramakrishna Pillai.
 The Samidhi observes anniversaries of the banishment of Swadeshabhimani Ramakrishna Pillai every year, which is attended by several eminent personalities.

 Swadeshabhimani Ramakrishna Pillai Award

-Swadeshabhimani Ramakrishna Pillai Award is awarded for press journalism every year by the Government of Kerala.
+The Swadeshabhimani Ramakrishna Pillai Award is awarded for press journalism every year by the Government of Kerala.
 The following are its recipients.